 - Draft Guidance for Industry: Product Development Under the Animal Rule (PDF - 574KB)

-Access to Investigational Drugs Information on Submitting an Investigational New Drug Application Federal Register Notice: New Drug and Biological Drug Products; Evidence Needed to Demonstrate Effectiveness of New Drugs When Human Efficacy Studies Are Not Ethical or Feasible; Final Rule 5/31/2002 (aka Animal Rule) Clinical Investigator Information Participation of Females in Clinical Trials and Gender Analysis of Data in Biologic Product Applications[ARCHIVED] References for the Regulatory Process for the Office of Cellular, Tissue and Gene Therapies Preparation of Investigational New Drug Products (Human and Animal)(PDF - 795KB) U.S. Food and Drug Administration Statement: The impact of February’s inclement weather on Prescription Drug User Fee Act (PDUFA) and Medical Device User Fee Act (MDUFA) deadlines
+Expanded Access to Experimental Biologics Information on Submitting an Investigational New Drug Application Federal Register Notice: New Drug and Biological Drug Products; Evidence Needed to Demonstrate Effectiveness of New Drugs When Human Efficacy Studies Are Not Ethical or Feasible; Final Rule 5/31/2002 (aka Animal Rule) Clinical Investigator Information Participation of Females in Clinical Trials and Gender Analysis of Data in Biologic Product Applications[ARCHIVED] References for the Regulatory Process for the Office of Cellular, Tissue and Gene Therapies Preparation of Investigational New Drug Products (Human and Animal)(PDF - 795KB) U.S. Food and Drug Administration Statement: The impact of February’s inclement weather on Prescription Drug User Fee Act (PDUFA) and Medical Device User Fee Act (MDUFA) deadlines

 FDA Clinical Investigator Training Course Co-sponsored by FDA's Office of Critical Path Programs and the Clinical Trials Transformation Initiative (CTTI), with support from the National Institutes of Health